serverless-components/tencent-springboot/README.md

 stage: dev # (optional) serverless dashboard stage. default is dev.

 inputs:
-  src: ./ # (optional) path to the source folder. default is a hello world app.
+  src: ./ # path to the source folder. default is a hello world app.
   functionName: springbootDemo
   region: ap-guangzhou
   runtime: Java8 # (optional) only Java8 is currently available